ethanjmoody/data-den/README.md

 - Explored necessary assumptions for t-tests and both the statistical and practical significance of findings.
 - Highlighted skills and tools: R (analysis/modeling), hypothesis testing (t-test), data cleaning, R Markdown (paper writing).

-## Side Quests
+## Side Quests: Quick Analyses

-Additional examples of code, exploratory work, and general miscellany – not of the same caliber as project work – are stored in a separate `playground` folder.
-This is by no means off-limits, so explore away if you'd like.
+Additional examples of code, exploratory work, and quick analyses – not of the same caliber as project work – are stored in a separate `playground` folder.
+This folder is by no means off-limits, so explore away if you'd like.